Federico Elaskar

-Federico Elaskar is an Argentinian businessman who has been implicated in a web of financial-corruption scandals, known as Lázarogate, surrounding the administrations of that nation's last president, Cristina Fernández de Kirchner, and of her late husband and predecessor, Nestor Kirchner, and centering on the Kirchernite businessman Lázaro Báez.
+Federico Elaskar is an Argentine businessman who has been implicated in a web of financial-corruption scandals, known as Lázarogate, surrounding the administrations of that nation's last president, Cristina Fernández de Kirchner, and of her late husband and predecessor, Nestor Kirchner, and centering on the Kirchernite businessman Lázaro Báez.

 By 2010, when he was in his mid-20s, Elaskar had already been a principal in several international firms and had accumulated considerable personal wealth.
 In an April 2013 television interview, he described at length his role in an international scheme to launder money for Báez and other leading figures in the Kirchner circle.
 After the interview, however, he claimed that he had been lying.
 One report stated that Elaskar was “perhaps the key piece” in the entire history of corruption involving persons connected to the Kirchner government.

 In 2020, Federico Elaskar said that the head of the Financial Information Unit during the government of Mauricio Macri, Mariano Federici, offered "a safe-conduct to the United States" to escape "via Uruguay" in exchange for declaring as repentant accusing the former President Cristina Fernández de Kirchner.